masteringmodernpayments/book/callbacks.md

 </html>
 ```

 In response to a charge succeeding we send a receipt to the customer and an alert to ourselves so we can get that sweet dopamine hit when the email alert sound dings.
+We'll show the body of the receipt email below.

 Many of the events that Stripe sends are for dealing with subscriptions.
 For example, Stripe will let you know when they're about to initiate a periodic charge and give you the opportunity to add extra things to the invoice, like monthly add-ons or overage billing.
 We'll talk more about this in the chapter on Subscriptions.